Lifecycle Stage and Lead Management in HubSpot and Salesforce

 These metrics are only valid if stage transitions are being captured accurately.
 This is why the order of operations matters: definitions and automation first, reporting second.

 - Get Sales, Marketing, and RevOps aligned on definitions.
-Use the table above as a starting point.
+Use the lifecycle stage table above as a starting point.
 The specific criteria matter less than everyone agreeing on them.

-- Audit your existing data.
+- Audit existing data.
 How many contacts are in each stage?
 How long have they been there?
 How many have no owner?
-This tells you the scope of the cleanup before you build anything new.
+This tells you the scope of the cleanup before building anything new.

 - Run the new process for 30–60 days before touching attribution.
-You need a clean data window before reporting means anything.
+A clean data window is required before reporting means anything.

 The companies that do this well don't just fix a CRM problem.
 They build the foundation for every revenue conversation that follows.
 Board reporting, forecasting, capacity planning, and budget allocation all depend on lifecycle data being accurate.
 Fix the operating logic, and everything downstream gets better.